Relationship between Data Proc service resources

-Data Proc lets you use distributed data storage and processing for data using Apache Hadoop ecosystem services.
+Data Proc helps implement distributed data storage and processing using the Apache Hadoop service ecosystem.

 The main entity used in the service is a cluster.
-It groups together all the resources available in Hadoop, including computing and storage capabilities.
+It groups together all the resources available in Hadoop, including storage and computing capabilities.

 Each cluster consists of subclusters.
 They integrate hosts that perform identical functions:

-A subcluster with master hosts (for example, NameNode for HDFS or ResourceManager for YARN).
+masternode).
+For example, NameNode for HDFS or ResourceManager for YARN.

-Each cluster may have only one subcluster with master hosts.
+Each cluster may have only one subcluster with a master host.

 Hosts in each subcluster are created with the computing power consistent with the specified host class.
 For a list of available host classes and their characteristics, see Host classes.

-For information about network configuration and network access to clusters, see Networks, clusters, and subclusters.
+For information about network configuration and network access to clusters, see Network in Data Proc.